-Course Assessment: Continuous assessment will be composed of the graded report during laboratory presentation as well as 1 assignment that will be presented orally and 1 written assignment.
-Continuous assessment 50%, Examination 50% (1 x 3 hour paper) Prerequisites: Must be a registered postgraduate student
+MME5922 Extremophiles NQF Level: 9 Contact hours: 28 hours lectures and 21 hours practical Credits: 12 Course Assessment: CA 50% will be composed of the graded report during laboratory presentation as well as 1 assignment that will be presented orally and 1 written assignment.
+Continuous assessment 50%.

+1 x 3-hour paper, weighting 50%.
+Prerequisites: Must be a registered postgraduate student

 Content: Theme 1: Thermophiles: Biotopes; Isolation and physiology of thermophiles; Biochemical basis of thermophily; Biotechnological perspective; Enzymes in thermophilic microorganisms and other adaptations that allow them to survive in high temperature environments.
-Deserts: Classification, hyperthermophilic habitats and ecological aspects; Extremely Thermophilic Archaebacteria, Thermophily, commercial aspects of thermophiles; Applications of thermozymes; Methanogens: Classification, Habitats, applications.
+Deserts: Classification, hyper thermophilic habitats, and ecological aspects; Extremely Thermophilic Archaebacteria, Thermophily, commercial aspects of thermophiles; Applications of thermozymes; Methanogens: Classification, Habitats, applications.
 Hydrothermal vents: Examples of hydrothermal vents and the processes that lead to their formation, Conditions at hydrothermal vents, primary production through chemosynthesis at hydrothermal vents and the role of microorganisms in support in vent ecosystems; Strategies for survival at hydrothermal vents; Diversity and physiology of microorganisms at hydrothermal vents including processes of sulfide and methane oxidation.